wp-plugins/checkfront-wp-booking/readme.txt

 License: GPLv2 or later
 Tested up to: 3.4

-Combine the sleek Checkfront back-office app with the ease and power of WordPress.
+Combine the sleek Checkfront back-office App with the ease and publishing power of WordPress.
 Online Booking Management has never been so easy!

 == Description ==